 Like all woodpeckers, downies peck at trees for a variety of reasons.
-They build their nests by excavating cavities in trees, and they also look for food by pecking at trees, according to the U.S. Fish and Wildlife Service.
+They build their nests by excavating cavities in trees, and they also look for food by pecking at trees, according to the Cornell Lab of Ornithology..
 It's also how they communicate, using a rapid-fire pecking technique called drumming both to attract a mate and mark their territory.

 In the winter, downy woodpeckers can be seen among mixed flocks of birds, often with nuthatches and chickadees.
-They rely on the other species in these flocks to help them find food and keep them safe from predators, according to the Cornell Lab of Ornithology.
+They rely on the other species in these flocks to help them find food and keep them safe from predators, the Cornell Lab reports.

 Read on to learn more about downy woodpeckers.

 Many woodpeckers have common names related to their physical appearances.
 Red-headed woodpeckers have red patches on their heads, for example.
 Downy woodpeckers are also named for a physical feature, but it's less obvious than with many other woodpeckers.
 They are named for the soft, downy texture of their back feathers, according to Mass Audubon.